 Coming from a family of dancers, with her grandmother and great aunt having been well known performers in Germany and the US until the early 60s, and with her mother having been a ballerina and studio owner, as well, Romy has been involved in dance all her life, (thanks Mom!!! xo).
 She began ballet at age 3, and went on to dance with the New Mexico Ballet Company under the direction of Suzanne Johnston.
 She continued her ballet studies at UNM, until becoming a ballet teacher herself, at Hayden School of Ballet, under the further guidance and inspiring instruction of Celia Dale and Joanne Emmons.
 Her African dance studies began in 1990 with a variety of teachers from both the US and Africa, including Sarah Brown, Kim Vetter, Rujeko Dumbutshena, Mary Nakigan, and visiting teachers, Mabiba MBenge, Titos Sompa, Youssef Koumbassa, Djenba Sako, Assane Kouyate & Abdoulaye Camara, among others.

-Throughout her unique and community oriented dance career, Romy has taught, presented, choreographed, improvised and performed in any number of local ensembles, companies, venues and community events.
+Throughout her eclectic dance career, Romy has also presented, choreographed, improvised and performed in any number of local ensembles, companies, venues and community events.
 In the last several years she has enjoyed collaborating on various cross disciplinary creative projects with artists and creatives connected through Women & Creativity, and performing with jazz vocalist, Marietta Benevento.
 Romy and Marietta, along with singer, Diane Richardson, are founding members of the Jazz Performing Arts Collective, who’s aim is to educate and keep energized, the appreciation for historical jazz greats through collaborative performances.
 Along with these projects, Romy continues to engage intimately and directly with students and audiences, in all the varieties of ways, always offering a doorway to dance, and hopping to inspire and engage the next would-be dancer.

 Romy is, and will always be, profoundly grateful for ALL her teachers along the way, for those who have lead her, both directly and indirectly, to becoming a dance teacher herself, and a dancer, “for the people”, and for continuing to inspire her in her own love of dance!